Welcome! I'm your guide on this exciting, educational journey through your child's developmental milestones.

 near the end of it by the time your teen is about to enter adult

 I will give you a full guided tour of the 6 child development stages.

 Whenever we reach a milestone that you want to know more about, e.g. newborns, babies, toddlers, young kids or older kids or teens, you can just choose stop the tour, dive in deep into your chosen child development articles and learn all there is to know in full detail.

 The approach you will get here is scientific.
 I will pass on well-researched information and be drawing from high-level insights from famous child development theories.

 caregivers have been using scientific developmental milestones as an

 easy tool to measure their child's growth and progress.

 Every age, or stage of development, can be characterized by certain achievements or abilities that most children are expected to acquire during this time period.

-However, depending on which doctor, theorist, or child development expert you listen to, these stages or developmental milestones can be very broad or quite narrow.
+However, depending on which doctor, theorist, or child development expert you listen to, these stages can be very broad or quite narrow.

 Stages apply to the idea of "the average" child which may not include your unique child.